KC5VDJ/KC5VDJ/README.md

 At least I'm an honest person.

 P.S.
 To the "decent" people out there, sorry, but not sorry.
 Your tolerance brought this country here.

+To any DFL friends reading this: you know i warned you about them.